maygui/se_lab_server/README.md

 1. File -> Open... -> SoPra Server Template
 2. Accept to import the project as a `gradle project`

-To build right click the `build.gradle` file and choose `Run Build`
+To build right click the `build.gradle` file and choose `Run Build` .. test

 ### VS Code
 The following extensions will help you to run it more easily: